 Bandleader Ricky Ricardo would be happy if his wife Lucy would just be a housewife.
-Instead she tries constantly to perform at the Tropicana where he works, and make life comically frantic in the apartment building they share with landlords Fred and Ethel Mertz.
-The first major show to be put on film rather than kinescope.Written by
+Instead, she constantly tries to perform at his club, the Tropicana, and make life comically frantic in the apartment building they share with landlord and best friends, Fred and Ethel Mertz.Written by

 Ed Stephan <firstname.lastname@example.org>

 46 of 51 people found this review helpful.